lexibank/tlopo/out/vol3/chapter2.md

 <a id="p-31"></a>

 Lapita villages were apparently typically located on or immediately behind the beach, as many modern villages in the Bismarcks still are.
 When a contemporary village is on the beach, however, the gardens often lie a distance away in the rainforest, sometimes in the submontane foothills.
-Villagers in rain forest areas of NW Island Melanesia typically follow a system which has been labelled 'bush fallowing rotaltion'.
+Villagers in rain forest areas of NW Island Melanesia typically follow a system which has been labelled 'bush fallowing rotation'.
 The forest is cleared, the garden is planted and harvested for about a year, then left fallow for 10--15 years.
 During the first two years of the fallow period, some crops continue to be harvested from the garden.
 Typically a family is entitled to use a number of garden plots which have been cleared by earlier generations and which are at different stages of fallowing rotation.
 Children are taught which plots the family may use, which places are good for taro, which for yams, and so on, across the whole fallow area used by the family as well as in current gardens ([Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 30).
 If a family has enough garden plots, then there is no need to create new plots by clearing primary forest.
 If not, then either plots will be used more frequently (not an ideal choice) or a new plot will be created by clearing forest.
 If the fallow period is long enough and rainfall is sufficient, then primary regrowth occurs and the garden plot more or less merges back into the primary forest.
 If the land is reused too early, then eventually secondary forest replaces primary regrowth.
 In drier areas it is replaced by grassland ([Barrau 1955](../sources/Barrau1955): 17, 31, 1962: 45-47).

 Garden vegetation today includes planted trees and sometimes wild trees that were present when the forest was cleared and are tended in situ (chapter 11), as well as the various staples (chapter 9) and plants grown as green vegetables (chapter 10).
 Trees vary from place to place but include breadfruit (Artocarpus altilis), mango (Mangifera indica), Malay apple (Syzygium malaccense), golden apples (Spondias cytherea), dragon plums (Dracontomelon dao and D. vitiense), canarium almonds (Canarium indicum and C. salomonense), Barringtonia edulis, Citrus (mostly recent introductions), guava (another recent introduction) and coconut palms (chapter 12).